For school administrators, admissions and enrollment goals are always of primary concern.

 The goal of a student retention committee is to discuss problems and solutions that can encourage students to continue being enrolled at your school.

-Unfortunately, most schools are still failing to take initiative.
+Unfortunately, most schools are still failing to initiate a student retention strategy.

 According to the EMA’s State of the Independent School Report, only one in four private schools has a dedicated retention committee.